Technically my title is misleading because paper towels come from forests not individual trees, but more on that below.

 Going back to the original blogger from Why Being “Paper Towel Free” Is Overrated the author notes, “Which ever side of the [paper towel] fence you’re on, it seems like a silly point to cause so much drama, like there should be other issues we might be able to make a bigger personal impact on.”

 There’s a lot of drama surrounding paper towel use.
-It’s not a small topic and it’s certainly very complex.
-Cloth isn’t perfect (as I’ll point out in a post soon) but the reusable qualities of cloth along with less manufacturing (you won’t be buying cloths every week), lifespan and the lack of packaging means cloth adds up to a better eco-choice than paper towels.
+It’s certainly a very complex issue.
+Cloth isn’t perfect but the reusable qualities of cloth along with less manufacturing (you won’t be buying cloths every week), lifespan and the lack of packaging means cloth adds up to a better eco-choice than paper towels.

 Are you using paper towels?